Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 LEVY.
 And so what’s the purpose of the Jewish people?

 But that’s the kind of feminine principle that is leshem yichud kudsha berich hu ushechinteh.
 For the sake of the unification of the Shechina or indwelling face of Hashem and the Holy One, the transcendent face of Hashem.
 For the unification of the transcendent and the immanent, we – that’s kind of the point of our creation – that’s why we’re here.
-And the kind of I-center, the inner soul core and identity of the Shechina or adam is the Jewish people that are really kind of making the relationship, directing the unfolding of that relationship.
+And the kind of I-center, the inner soul core and identity of the Shechina [God] or adam [man] is the Jewish people that are really kind of making the relationship, directing the unfolding of that relationship.

 SCHNEIDER.
 I mean, there’s many kinds of prayer.
 There’s the prayer of praise, the prayer of thanksgiving, and the prayer of request.
 And the prayer of request is really the mitzva of prayer.
 And in some sense, people would think it maybe was the lowest, like praise and thanksgiving would seem to be more lofty, but really the essence of prayer, in terms of the mitzva of prayer, is to cry out to Hashem in a time of need.

 And most people think of prayer as us trying to convince Hashem to give us something that He’s not necessarily, like, He’s not opposed to giving it to us but He’s not – hasn’t really thought about it yet.
-But really the challenge of prayer is that Hashem, [over the course of] the creative process, there arose within the mind of God the thought of creation, and a vision of creation’s glorious success and Messianic achievement.
+But really the challenge of prayer is that Hashem, [over the course of] the creative process, there arose within the mind of God the thought of creation and a vision of creation’s glorious success and messianic achievement.
 And the utter glory of that inspired Hashem to actually create creation altogether.

-And so the challenge of prayer is not to convince Hashem to give us something that he is neutral about, but to want our – in that vision that arose in the creative process, it included the entirety of creation and every single individual in it.
-And so our work is to – the challenge is not to convince Hashem of anything but to want the perfection of our soul and the success of our mission individually and collectively as much as Hashem wants to bestow it.
+And so the challenge of prayer is not to convince God to give us something that he is neutral about, but to want our – in that vision that arose in the creative process, it included the entirety of creation and every single individual in it.
+And so our work is to – the challenge is not to convince God of anything but to want the perfection of our soul and the success of our mission individually and collectively as much as Hashem wants to bestow it.
 And the prayer that we speak and the vision behind it or the content of it becomes the vessel, or keli as it were, that pulls down the lights that are exactly configured to fill that space, that lack.
-And that lack is – and to the extent that that lack is on point in the sense that it really does express what our soul is designed to do, Hashem is pleased to answer that prayer.
+And that lack is – and to the extent that that lack is on point in the sense that it really does express what our soul is designed to do, God is pleased to answer that prayer.
 He’s been waiting for us to ask for it and to realize that that is kind of where we’re headed and what we’re designed for.

 LEVY.
 And then what’s the goal of Torah study?

 SCHNEIDER.
 The goal of Torah study is to kind of, I think, hardwire our consciousness into alignment with the deeper truths of the universe.
 And there’s a transformation that happens in Torah study.
 As our sense of the world and reality corrects itself, the way [we interpret] the moments of our life and the challenges of our life corrects itself.
-And we, and our life, slowly or hopefully even sometimes instantaneously comes into line with spiritual law and Hashem’s will for us.
+And we, and our life, slowly or hopefully even sometimes instantaneously comes into line with spiritual law and Hashem’s [God’s] will for us.

 LEVY.
 Amazing.
 Do the mystical sources view women and men as the same?